romulofpaiva/romulofpaiva.github.io/minikube.md

 [kubernetes-sequence-diagram]: kubernetes-sequence-diagram.png "Kubernetes Sequence Diagram"

+**Ways to manage Kubernetes pods**

+- DaemonSet: DaemonSets allow you to run one pod per node, which works well for running pods implementing background processes such as agents.

+- Deployment: Allows to control the number of replicas running.
+Roll out new instances without no downtime.

+- Job: A Kubernetes Job will spin up a pod, run the container until its task is complete, and then terminate the pod.
+A Job is best for applications that perform one-time operations, like an ETL.

+- StatefulSet: A statefulSet is an object that lets an updated Kubernetes application communicate with the same volume as the previous pod.

 ## minikube

 [minikube](https://minikube.sigs.k8s.io/docs/start/) is local Kubernetes, focusing on making it easy to learn and develop for Kubernetes.